Press "Enter" to skip to content

 Other ways Legible is embedding AI into the reading experience is through LibrarianAI, which will give you personalized book recommendations and book summaries and helps you find ebooks and audiobooks.
 Coming soon is an audio version of LibrarianAI where you just ask the chatbot for help.

-Legible also is partnering with ElevenLabs to let readers convert ebooks to audiobooks, read in a voice of your choice.
+Legible also is working on enabling readers to convert ebooks to audiobooks, read in a voice of your choice.
 In the future, you can upload your own voice or voice of a loved one to read to you.
 (Legible stresses that it is not training the AI on the book content, nor is it using AI to create content.)

 The AI Innovator caught up with Legible CEO and co-founder Kaleeg Hainsworth to talk about his company and why he thinks the readership experience needs to be reinvented.